Authority: Academic Affairs and Enrollment Management

 Each committee receives and reviews proposals and makes recommendations to the dean.
-The dean ensures faculty criteria are met and forwards final recommendations to the provost for appointment.
-The provost makes the appointment for specifically designated professorships.
+The dean ensures faculty criteria are met and forwards final recommendations to the provost and vice president for academic affairs and enrollment management for appointment.
+The provost and vice president for academic affairs and enrollment management makes the appointment for specifically designated professorships.

-If selection committees determine that there are no qualified applicants, the dean and provost may appoint an eligible faculty member to fulfill the objectives of the endowment.
+If selection committees determine that there are no qualified applicants, the dean and provost and vice president for academic affairs and enrollment management may appoint an eligible faculty member to fulfill the objectives of the endowment.

-Endowed professorships are awarded for a one to three year term.
-Recipients may reapply for professorships when funding is available, provided all reporting requirements are met, the proposal objectives for previous awards are met, and the faculty remains in good standing.
+Recipients may reapply for professorships when funding is available, provided all reporting requirements are met, the proposal objectives for previous awards are met, and the faculty member remains in good standing.